What are futures and how do they work?

-You can’t predict the future, but you can try to predict — or hedge against — how much certain elements will cost when they arrive.
+You can’t predict the future, but you can try to predict — or hedge against — how much certain goods will cost when they arrive.
 A futures contract obligates a buyer to take delivery of a good, or commodity, on a specific date.
 On the other end of the contract is a seller who is responsible for delivering those items at a specified price.

 How futures work